John Harrington, Fiendish Games, UK, 1996 / New Games Order, Japan, 2015

-There is a 2016 japanese boxed edition of the game (by New Order) with new plastic riders.
-Unfortunately, it is quite expensive to have it shipped to Europe.
+There is also a Japanese boxed edition of the game (issued by New Order in 2016) with new plastic riders and a more professional presentation.
+Unfortunately, it is difficult to find outside Japan and expensive to have it shipped from Japan.

 Check Fiendish Games website

 |INDEX (MAIN)||ALL THE GAMES||ALPHABETICAL||CATEGORIES||WHAT'S NEW|